-Disputes may be referred “at any time”, allowing companies the opportunity to speed up resolving issues that may otherwise have jeopardised or disrupted the completion of the contract.
+Disputes may be referred “at any time”, allowing companies the opportunity to speed up resolving issues.
+Issues that may otherwise have jeopardised or disrupted the completion of the contract.
 The tight timetables are designed to ensure that work can continue while the dispute is resolved.
 The disruption caused by insolvency is reduced by encouraging prompt payment.
 It is a pay first, argue later approach.

 Adjudication Is Appropriate For Resolving Claims Relating To:

 - Extensions of time for completion of the works

 - The final account

 Although Not Originally Designed For Complex Claims, An Adjudication Can Also Be Used For:

 It also always wise to get full legal advice to make sure that adjudication is the best course of action for your dispute.